2008 Haltemprice and Howden by-election: Church of the Militant Elvis Party

 David Bishop was the candidate for the Church of the Militant Elvis Party.
 He previously stood for this party in Erewash in the 2005 general election and in Brentwood and Ongar in 2001.

 Conservative

-David Davis, MP for the constituency and its predecessor from 1987 until his resignation brought about the by-election, stood as the official Conservative Party candidate.
+David Davis, whose resignation triggered the by-election, stood as the official Conservative Party candidate.
 He fought the campaign on the theme David Davis for Freedom.

 English Democrats Party

-The English Democrats Party selected Joanne Robinson as its candidate.
+The English Democrats selected Joanne Robinson as its candidate.
 She previously stood as the UK Independence Party candidate for the same constituency in the 2001 general election.

 Freedom 4 Choice

-Blackpool based Hamish Howitt was one of two pub landlords who announced intentions to stand under the "Freedom to Choose" label, opposing the smoking ban in England.
+Hamish Howitt was one of two pub landlords who announced intentions to stand under the "Freedom to Choose" label, opposing the smoking ban in England.

 Green Party

 Shan Oakes was the Green Party candidate.
-She was also the party's candidate in the 2009 European Parliament elections.
+She was also a candidate for the party in the 2009 European Parliament elections.

-She stood on a civil rights platform, highlighting the measures supported by David Davis that she claimed threaten civil liberties, including his support for the death sentence.
-David Davis admitted that the Green Party were his most serious contenders in the by-election.
+She stood on a civil rights platform, highlighting the measures supported by Davis that she claimed threaten civil liberties, including his support for the death penalty.
+Davis considered Oakes his most serious opponent.